ruig2/KafkaRustCodec/gsoc.md

 Special thanks to the nice mentors Eliza Weisman and Thomas Rampelberg for their patience and nice instructions.
 I didn't know much about Rust, Kafka and Kubernetes before I join this GSoC project and I learnt a lot in this summer.

-Thanks the Linkerd community for supporting.
+Thanks to the Linkerd community for supporting.

-And lastly, thanks Google for this wonderful journey.
+And lastly, thanks to Google for this wonderful journey.